 English is a compulsory subject for all students from Year 7-12.
-Whilst still delivering all the traditional aspects of reading and writing, the English faculty also offer challenging opportunities in the use of future-focussed learning skills, including the use of technology.
-Excellent resources allow us to integrate computers and film making into day-to-day lessons, as well as provide time for junior classes to focus on reading a wide range of text types.
-Teaching programs and assessment tasks are differentiated in order to help every student achieve their best in this essential learning area.
-A variety of assessment strategies are also being used to ensure all students meet success in English across the stages.
+Whilst still delivering all of the traditional aspects of reading and writing, the English faculty also offer challenging opportunities through multimodal processes and compositions.
+Students develop future-focussed learning skills and use adaptive methods that would also be relevant beyond the schooling years.
+English learners develop an appreciation of significant thematic concerns in both canonical and modern literature, which deepens their sense of empathy with the people and the world around them.
+The teaching and learning programs, as well as assessment tasks, are differentiated in order to help every student achieve their best in this essential learning area.
+A variety of both formative and summative assessment strategies are used to ensure that inclusive learning takes place, and all students meet success in English across the stages of learning.